 One week later, layoff notices began.

-The BBC asked Build a Rocket Boy about Benzies' sabotage claims.
-The studio did not provide evidence or clarification.
+The BBC asked Build a Rocket Boy for evidence or clarification on the sabotage claims.
+The studio provided neither—because there wasn't any.

 The Layoffs: 300 Staff and a Lawsuit